As the weather warms, many of us are thinking about our gardens! Here are some anticipated trends for 2024 to get your inspiration going…

 Replacing the traditional lawn

 Instead of time consuming mowing, watering, fertilizing, & weeding, homeowners are turning their lawn areas into meadows, patchworks, & functional garden spaces.
 Low maintenance and pollinator friendly are big reasons why we see these rising in popularity.

 Houseplants began to see a resurgence in 2020 and have continued to do so.
+We don’t see the trend slowing down in 2024 either.
 In addition to the traditional benefits such as improved air quality and feelings of mental well-being – it has also become a collectors hobby with people being interested in more unusual and harder to find houseplants.

 If any of these trends sound appealing, we encourage you to look more into them.
 Pinterest is a fantastic resource!
 We can’t wait to help you guys choose what you need for your gardening this year!